 - data analysis

-regional LOOKOUT office To find out which region you are living in, please visit:
+To find out which region you are in, please visit:

-The LOOKOUT Centre collects and stores information about children and young people of school age who are enrolled in Victorian government, Catholic and Independent schools.
+LOOKOUT Centres collect and stores information about children and young people of school age who are enrolled in Victorian government, Catholic and Independent schools.

 To download this information as a factsheet, see: